tracking-exposed/youtube.tracking.exposed/content/api-documentation.md

 `videoToken` is the identifier used for each video by Youtube.
 You can retrieve any by separating the string that appears after `watch?v=`.
 For example the videoToken for `https://www.youtube.com/watch?v=BXB-PoihfYI` would be `BXB-PoihfYI`.<br><br>
 `Paging` defines the number of entries that are retrieved by the API, as well as the number of entries to skip.
 For example, if you call `/10-5` at the end of a "Personal" query, you will get 10 entries and skip the 5 most recent ones.
 If you call `/20-0` you will just get the 20 most recent entries.

+As data unit, the video are always shared in one of these patterns: _video metadata_ or _related videos_.

+In _video metadata_, the unit is the watched video.
+Each 'id' represent an evidence collected by the watcher, and in the _video metadata_ exists often a field named _related_.
+Is a list of objects, each one of them describing the suggested video on the right column in the YouTube interface.
+The number of these video differs.
+We expect is always 20, but might not be.

+In _related videos_, the unit is a suggested video.
+When the data is served in CSV this is the case (not only in that case, this is why we specify the 'data unit').

 ## API Index
 <table>